Limits on the Statistical Description of Charged de Sitter Black Holes: Heat Capacity and Breakdown of Thermodynamics

 The Schwinger production rate is non-zero in the presence of charged fields, as can be inferred from the isometry between Rindler space and Minkowski space.
 In fact, the instantons that give rise to the Schwinger rate are isometric to those in Minkowski space.
 This is true because the solutions to the equations of motion are preserved under coordinate transforms.
 The `classical' part of the Schwinger production rate is invariant, thus only the coefficient related to the quantum fluctuations, sensitive to the choice of vacua, is modified.
 The total production rate therefore takes the form of the Schwinger rate in Minkowski space, rescaled to take into account the acceleration of the Rindler observer.

-Notably, the above implies that, unlike extremal black holes whose Schwinger effect see a threshold value in the charge-to-mass ratio of the produced particle, lukewarm black holes emit charged radiation regardless of the particle spectrum.
-Depending on the charge-to-mass ratio of the particle, the Schwinger effect can either take the black hole above or below the lukewarm line, where Hawking radiation then takes action and drives the system back to the lukewarm solution.
+Notably, the above implies that, unlike extremal black holes whose Schwinger effect feature a threshold value in the charge-to-mass ratio of the produced particle, lukewarm black holes emit charged radiation regardless of the particle spectrum.
+Depending on the charge-to-mass ratio of the particle, the Schwinger effect can either take the black hole above or below the lukewarm line, where neutral Hawking radiation can then drive the system back to the lukewarm solution.